mshewmaker/grainger/README.md

     $ gcloud builds submit --tag us-central1-docker.pkg.dev/$PROJECT/docker-repo/states-image:tag1

     $ vim main.tf # update project and image values.
 Yes..I could fix that.

+Before first run only:

+    $ # rm terraform.tfstate terraform.tfstate.backup  # Do only if recreating google sandbox
+    $ terraform init

+Then on every change:

     $ terraform plan
     $ terraform apply

 Note that the code, dockerfile, and requirements for both Cloud Run solutions are the same.

 ## 5. Potential extensions